biozal/cblite-swiftui-icecream-locations/README.md

   }
 }
 ```

-As you can see, this is a versatile data set for testing because it has properties embedded into the documents.

 ## Importing Data into a bucket in Couchbase Server

 I assume you already have Couchbase Server running.
 If you do not, directions on how to get it setup can be found on the [Couchbase Developer Portal](https://developer.couchbase.com/tutorial-couchbase-installation-options).